- How to Apply

 Student Visa (F-1/M-1)

 To study in the United States, the school or exchange program must first accept you into the program.
 They will then apply for the appropriate documentation to the U.S. government officials on your behalf.
-These documents, refered to as an I-20 or DS-2019, confirm that you are enrolled in a study program that has been approved to accept foreign students.
-You must have the correct documentation from the program or school to apply for the visa requested.
+These documents, referred to as an I-20 or DS-2019, confirm that you are enrolled in a study program that has been approved to accept foreign students.
+The nationality noted on the I-20 or DS-2019 MUST match the passport you are presenting for entry into the United States in that status.
+As a result of the COVID-19 pandemic, the Student and Exchange Visitor Program (SEVP) now allows for an electronic I-20.
+Please click here for information on the digital I-20.
+Additionally, you must have the correct documentation from the program or school to apply for the visa requested.
 The consulate cannot issue a student visa without this form.
-Please note: it is very important that you have the I-20 and (if required) visa in hand when entering the U.S. as a student otherwise you will be asked to return to your home country and re-enter with the correct documentation.
+Please note: it is very important that you have the I-20 and visa (if required) in hand when entering the U.S. as a student otherwise you will be asked to return to your home country and re-enter with the correct documentation.

-Before you can apply at a U.S. Embassy or Consulate for an F or M student visa, you must first apply to and be accepted by a SEVP approved school.
+Before you can apply at a U.S. Embassy or Consulate for an F or M student visa, you must first apply to and be accepted by a Student and Exchange Visitor Program (SEVP) approved school.
 Visit the Department of Homeland Security Study in the States school search page to search for SEVP-certified schools.

 When you are accepted by the U.S. school you plan to attend, you will be enrolled in the Student and Exchange Visitor Information System (SEVIS).
 You must pay the SEVIS I-901 Fee.
 The U.S. school will provide you with a Certificate of Eligibility for Nonimmigrant (F-1/M-1) Student Status-For Academic and Language Students (Form I-20) to present to the consular officer when you attend your visa interview.
 If your spouse and/or children intend to reside with you in the United States while you study, they must obtain individual Form I-20s, but they do not pay the SEVIS fee.
 Visit the U.S. Immigration and Customs Enforcement (ICE) Student and Exchange Visitor Program (SEVP) website to learn more about SEVIS and the SEVIS I-901 Fee